 Why?
 Most Pinterest users are mobile users, which means the majority of people who see your Pin are viewing it from their phones.

 So, it makes sense to check how it looks on your screen before you send it to Pinterest!
-Look at your design on your phone – and if that’s a little tricky, you can create a secret Board to Pin to for testing out your Pin.
+Look at your design on your phone or shrink it on your screen to the size of Pins as you see them on your phone.
+Can you still make out the objects and text on the Pin?

 Some things look great when you’re designing them on Photoshop, but don’t look good on mobile.